 Teachers can often find themselves feeling lost, aimless without a clear path on how to transition into something else.
 It’s hard coming to grips that your career choice isn’t going how you dreamed it would!
 First, take this FREE career quiz to help you understand the top jobs that hire teachers, or subscribe to the Teacher Career Coach Podcast to hear interviews with other former teachers.

 13 Careers for Teachers Leaving The Profession

 1. Corporate Trainer: Best jobs for former teachers who love presenting

 2. Education Consultant: Best jobs for teacher leaders

-3. Textbook Sales Representative: Best jobs for teachers who know pedagogy
+3. Educational Sales Representative: Best jobs for teachers who know pedagogy

 Necessary skills required to get noticed by educational companies that hire teachers

 To repeat, educational sales representatives need to understand how the product is used in the classroom.
 You’ll also want to focus on being highly organized and an excellent note taker.
 Most importantly you’ll need the ability to give great presentations and effective communication skills.

 4. Museum Education Director: Best careers for former teachers who love history or art

 2021 update: these positions are not common or easy to find during the pandemic.
 I am leaving this in the article in the hopes that things open up soon.